bkable/RepData_PeerAssessment1/PA1_template.md

 ```

 The activity dataset is already in tidy form; however, light preprocessing is done for date handling and cleaning of provided raw data.

+### Code for Cleaning & Pre-Processing the Activity Data

 ```r